perfectiondotdev/perfection-playground/examples/nextjs-app/README.md

 Perfection is an Digital Experience Composition tool for developers that enrich your preview site with Editing and Collaboration features.

+This example shows how to add Perfection on any website with Next.js.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started